Spring Explorations 2019

 Once the boat arrived, we bid adieu, and crossed the lake to our waiting van which in another two hours would drop us in El Charten.
 Pizza, hot showers, beds, clean clothes – the good life.

 The next two days were spent in El Charten.
 Some of the crew went glacier climbing.
 I opted for a whitewater rafting trip which included class 5 and 4 rapids, and of course, ice-cold water.
 What seemed like the adventure of a lifetime, which it was, was over too soon.
 Everyone was satisfied with the trip and ready to go home.
-As you know, I went on to spend five days on Easter Island, which you have already seen here on my page.
+As you know, I went on to spend five days on Easter Island, which you may read about below.

-Immediately following the Patagoina adventure, I visited Easter Island for 5 days.
+Immediately following the Patagonia adventure, I visited Easter Island for 5 days.

 Mystical, magical, mysterious.